IncursusInc/menu_markup/README.md

 6. If you select a node type count, another special token called @nodeCount will be available representing the total count of published nodes of the selected type (useful for Bootstrap badges in menu items)

 # Demo Site
-You can see a demo of this in action on the Incursus web site (http://incurs.us)
+To see a demo, visit the <a href="http://incurs.us" target="_blank">Incursus web site</a> and check out our top navbar menu.

 # Example link markup